 Physical death is not the end of existence.

-There are two forms of existence beyond the grave: eternal lost and eternal salvation
+There are two forms of existence beyond the grave: eternal loss and eternal salvation.

 The way to enter the existence of eternal salvation is by relationship to Jesus.

 “At this” refers to the previous verses where Jesus referred to His calling people from their graves on the last day.

 The Jews were already in the process of marveling at Jesus’ words.
 Unbelieving Jews in Jesus’ audience were astonished at His claim to have the ability to make the determination as to who has eternal life.
 It was shocking to them.
 He was about to offer another astounding claim in this verse.

 for the hour is coming in which all who are in the graves will hear His voice